School of Electronics and Computer Science, University of Southampton

 Electronics and Computer Science, generally abbreviated "ECS", at the University of Southampton was founded in 1946 by Professor Erich Zepler.
-It offers 23 undergraduate courses (in computer science, Web Science, electronic engineering, electrical and electromechanical engineering and IT in organisations), 11 MSc intensive one-year taught programmes and PhD research opportunities.
+It offers over 25 undergraduate courses (including Computer Science, Electrical and Electronic Engineering, Artificial Intelligence, Computer Engineering, Biomedical Engineering), 11 MSc intensive one-year taught programmes and PhD research opportunities.

 ECS was the first academic institution in the world to adopt a self-archiving mandate (2001) and since then much of its published research has been freely available on the Web.
 It created the first and most widely used archiving software (EPrints) which is used worldwide by 269 known archives and continues to be evolved and supported by ECS.

 Reputation

 ECS is regarded by the IET as having the "biggest and strongest department in the country in Electrical and Electronic Engineering."

 Electronics and Electrical Engineering in ECS was ranked 2nd in the UK in both Good University Guide published by the Times and the Complete University Guide published by the Independent.
 Computer Science was ranked 4th and 5th in the UK respectively in these two publications.